nats-io/nats.ws/README.md

 NATS provides syntactic sugar, for publishing requests.
 The `request()` API will generate a reply subject and manage the creation of a subscription under the covers.
-It will also start a timer to ensure that if a response is not received within your alloted time, the request fails.
+It will also start a timer to ensure that if a response is not received within your allotted time, the request fails.
 The example also illustrates a graceful shutdown.

 #### Services